RaptureCore/bitcore-node-dash/README.md

 This will create a directory with configuration files for your node and install the necessary dependencies.

-Please note that [Rapture Core v0.12.1.x](https://github.com/RaptureCore/rapture/tree/v0.12.1.x) will be downloaded automatically.
+Please note that RaptureCore will be downloaded automatically.
 Once completed the dashd binary should be placed into the rapture-data-dir folder specified during node creation.

 For more information about (and developing) services, please see the [Service Documentation](docs/services.md).